seanox/virtual-environment/README.md

 software.

 ## Advantages
-- Virtual drive as a single file containing the entire workspace
+- Virtual disk as a single file containing the entire workspace
 - Usable from local storage, external drives or network locations
 - Single-file structure simplifies copying, transferring and sharing
 - Snapshots and versioning supported by Windows VHD/VHDX mechanisms
 - Multiple workspaces attachable in parallel on the same system
-- Switching between workspaces by attaching/detaching virtual drives
+- Switching between workspaces by attaching/detaching virtual disks
 - Consistent paths with freely selectable drive letters
-- Host file system and registry usage avoided by operating inside the virtual drive
+- Host file system and registry usage avoided by operating inside the logically isolated workspace
-- Centralized maintenance by distributing updated virtual drive files
+- Centralized maintenance by distributing updated VHD/VHDX files
 - Identical paths and configurations for teams, enabling reproducible automation workflows

 # Features
-- Support for VHD and VHDX virtual drives, including optional BitLocker encryption
+- Support for VHD and VHDX virtual disks, including optional BitLocker encryption
 - Commands to create, attach, detach, manage and compact the workspace
 - Predefined structure that makes the workspace usable immediately after creation
 - Integrated launcher with keyboard-based navigation for accessing programs
-- Configuration of workspace and applications through a separate key-value file
+- Configuration of the workspace and applications through a separate key-value file
 - Platform implemented with a small footprint and minimal resource usage
 - Operation inside the virtual drive to avoid using the host file system and registry
 - Customization through configuration files and startup scripts
-- Centralized distribution by providing updated virtual drive files
+- Centralized distribution by providing updated virtual disk files
 - Consistent paths and configurations enabling reproducible automation workflows

 # License Terms